tabarra/txAdmin/README.md

 - [ ] Write a simple `manage_admins.js` script to help with the process.
 The current `/getHash?pwd=xxx` is counterintuitive at best.
 - [ ] Get JSONC compatibility.
 Inline documentation for the configs would be great.
 - [ ] Add machine performance data to the panel.
 Or not, perhaps thats a little too much into Grafana's land.
+- [ ] Average the CPU measure by the last 6 seconds or so?
+- [x] **Add discord integration**
+- [ ] Multiple server support?
+Technically easy, but would require massive rework of the interface.
+- [ ] FXServer artifact/build auto updater???
+- [ ] Automagically send messages in discord when starting/stopping/restarting the server